Everything You Need to Know About RDF

 datatypes, including xsd:string, xsd:float, xsd:double, xsd:integer, and xsd:date

-RDF can also contain custom datatypes that (you guessed it!) are simply named with a URI.
-If you omit a datatype declaration it be considered as a plain literal by many RDF tools, which is not the same thing as a string.
-However, as of RDF 1.1 (still in development at the time of writing) this distinction is going away, so going forward you should be able to treat "Rob Gonzalez"
+can also contain custom datatypes that (you guessed it!) are simply named with a URI.
+If you omit a datatype declaration it be considered as a plain literal by many tools, which is not the same thing as a string.
+However, as of 1.1, this distinction is going away, so going forward you should be able to treat "Rob Gonzalez"

 and "Rob Gonzalez^^xsd:string